 The small arrows to the left, right, above, and below show you which directions you can move in the menu from your current location.
-Highlight LEDs will also illuminate in the halo ring around the front panel encoder knob to indicate valid directions for movement within the menu.

 This example will show you exactly how the process works, although it seems a lot more complicated on paper than it does in real life.
-Once you have an RMC-1 in front of you in person, you'll see how simple and intuitive the RMC-1 Menu System really is.
+Once you have an XMC-1 in front of you in person, you'll see how simple and intuitive the XMC-1 Menu System really is.